Theme Fonts in PowerPoint 2011 for Mac

 - Create a new presentation and apply a Theme to it, or open an existing presentation which has a Theme applied.
 For this tutorial we have created a new presentation and applied the Inkwell Theme, as shown in Figure 3 below.
 You can apply any other Theme.

 Figure 3: Presentation with a Theme applied

-- Click the downward pointing arrow located next to Fonts option to bring up a drop-down list, as shown in Figure 6.
-Choose any of the Theme Fonts sets within the Fonts drop-down list.
-Figure 5 below shows a different Theme Fonts set called Inkwell being selected.
+- Within the Fonts drop-down gallery choose any of the Theme Fonts sets.
+Figure 5 below shows a different Theme Font set called Median being selected.
 When you have decided which Theme Fonts set you prefer, click on that Theme Fonts set to apply it to your presentation.

-- This will change the Theme Font set for your presentation slides, as shown in Figure 7 (compare with Figure 3).
+- This will change the Theme Font set for your presentation slides, as shown in Figure 7 (compare with Figure 3, above).
 Note that the overall Theme is not changed -- the slide still sports the same layout, colors, effects, etc. It's just the fonts that have changed.